gaehlerm/SoftwareEngineering/README.md

 As a summary I’d like to emphasize that you should take care of the length of a function as well as the number of arguments.
 This is especially the case for methods and functions that change the value of an input argument.

+## Copilot

+Copilot is, just as with any piece of comparably simple code, fairly good at writing new functions from scratch.

+// make some examples?

 # 9. Classes

 "Q: What did the Java code say to the C code?
 A: You’ve got no class." - HampusMa on devrant.com